ardata-fr/doconv/README.md

 # doconv

-The tool offers a set of functions for converting Microsoft Word or Microsoft PowerPoint documents to PDF format and also for converting them to images in the form of thumbnails.
-In order to work, LibreOffice must be installed on the machine and possibly python.
+The tool offers a set of functions for converting ‘Microsoft Word’ or ‘Microsoft PowerPoint’ documents to ‘PDF’ format and also for converting them to images in the form of thumbnails.
+In order to work, ‘LibreOffice’ must be installed on the machine and possibly ‘python’ and ‘Microsoft Word’.

 <!-- badges: start -->